Never Too Late

 • Paying for college

-• Saving for retirement (yes, that was an expense while you worked)
+• Saving for retirement (yes, that was an expense while you were working)

 Plus, you’ll have income from Social Security which regardless of what you hear, is going to be there.